felipecaon/website-tech-database/README.md

 3. Get a list of websites with technologies

 An example of the only accepted format can be found inside `techs.txt` file.
-To achieve this format you need to probe a list of domains to httpx and the resullt shall be the desired output.
+To achieve this format you need to probe a list of domains to httpx or nuclei using provided tech-detected.yml template and the resullt shall be the desired output.

 ```
-cat domains.txt | httpx --tech-detect -nc > techs.txt
+cat domains.txt | httpx --tech-detect -nc > httpx_tech.json
 ```

 **The output file name is required to be techs.txt.**